qctipconf/qctipconf.github.io/registration.md

 ## College Accommodation

-We have reserved a limited number of accommodations at St Anne's College that participants can book via [St Anne's College's website](https://www.st-annes.ox.ac.uk/conferences-bb/accommodation/book-conference/) using the below code.
+We have reserved a limited number of rooms at St Anne's College that participants can book via [St Anne's College's website](https://www.st-annes.ox.ac.uk/conferences-bb/accommodation/book-conference/) using the below code.

 Use this code: **QCTIP44815**